 Personally, I am a firm believer of OMAD (one meal a day) fasting and I do that every alternate day.
 I was asked about the combination of the ketogenic diet and intermittent fasting, so I thought of giving it a try, and I encountered phenomenal results.

 With the combination of keto and intermittent fasting, I was able to stay energetic for a longer period and I experience better alertness as well.

 How To Intermittent Fast On Keto

-Although, many studies have proven the positive health effects of the ketogenic diet and intermittent fasting, still, people are skeptical about the combination of both diet pattern.
+Although, many studies have proven the positive health effects of the ketogenic diet and intermittent fasting, still, people are skeptical about the combination of both diet patterns.

-Combining both diet pattern is totally safe.
+Combining both diet patterns is totally safe.
 Here is how to do it.

 You can plan your keto meals within that 8 hours window.
 When I am on a 24 hours fasting then I prefer to eat a big keto meal.